Apostolic Nunciature to Antigua and Barbuda

 The Catholic Nunciature to Antigua and Barbuda is the diplomatic mission of the Holy See to the Antigua and Barbuda and is an ecclesiastical office of the Catholic Church with the rank of an embassy.
+The title Apostolic Nuncio to Antigua and Barbuda is held by the prelate appointed Apostolic Nuncio to Trinidad and Tobago; he resides in Trinidad and Tobago and also serves as apostolic nuncio to Belize, Grenada, Co-operative Republic of Guyana, Saint Kitts and Nevis, Saint Vincent and Grenadines, Suriname, and as apostolic delegate in the Antilles.

 Pope John Paul II established the Nunciature to Antigua and Barbuda on 15 December 1986.